LukaszNowakPL/codemods/README.md

 ## Presentation

-The repository will be upgraded soon after React Alicante conference with presentation displayed during lightning talk.
+The repository contains pdf presentations displayed during meetings.
+Please note the language prefix used on file's name.

 ## Contact